20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 18. Why are we called BIGMOUTH Chorus?

-Choir leader Emily Peasgood is a lifelong Smiths fan.
+The first choir leader of BIGMOUTH Chorus, Emily Peasgood, is a lifelong Smiths fan.
 After hearing the song Bigmouth Strikes Again she wanted to name a choir BIGMOUTH but didn’t have the chance, until now.
 Emily says: “It’s a fun name, we don’t take ourselves too seriously, and I hope it will be a positive omen for building a big choir that make a BIG sound”.
 To the top.

 19. Is the rehearsal venue accessible for disabled people?